Our sustainability approach and progress

 We recognise that all of our activities have an environmental impact.
 Our key impacts have been identified as emissions to air and water, water and energy consumption, and waste production, and since 2005 we have reported annual data at a Group level on greenhouse gas emissions, total water consumption, and total solid and liquid waste production.
 Please see our ESG Data Supplement.

 Our environmental impact within our operations is relatively low compared to other manufacturers, due to our fairly low capital-intensity manufacturing processes and operations that are geographically close to our end markets.
 However, these are a small part of our environmental impacts within our broader value chain.
-We encourage our companies and their suppliers to concentrate on sustainable product design and supply chain engagement to reduce emissions, including through our EcoVadis supply chain programme.
-As well as to improve energy efficiency, reduce water consumption, waste and emissions and, in terms of materials, to reduce or make more efficient use of them.
+Within our own operations we encourage our companies to improve energy efficiency, reduce water, waste, emissions and use materials more efficiently.
+Beyond this we are encouraging our companies and their suppliers to concentrate on sustainable product design and supply chain engagement to reduce emissions.

-In 2021, we conducted a high-level analysis of our operations in water scarce areas.
-We identified 17 and 25 sites which operate in areas of ‘extremely high (>80%)’ or ‘high (40-80%)’ baseline water stress, respectively, according to the World Resources Institute’s Water Aqueduct water risk atlas tool.
+We regularly conduct a high-level analysis of our operations in water scarce areas.
+We have identified 33 sites which operate in areas of ‘extremely high (>80%)’ or ‘high (40-80%)’ baseline water stress, according to the WWF Water Risk Filter tool and World Resources Institute’s Water Aqueduct water risk atlas.
 Sites were defined as manufacturing, testing or R&D sites, or Hubs and Group Head Offices employing more than 50 people.
-Together, these sites withdrew approximately 44,850m3 of water in the 2024 financial year, around 41% of Halma’s total water withdrawal.
+Together, these sites withdrew approximately 42,663m3 of water in the 2025 financial year, around 41% of Halma’s total water withdrawal.

 While our total water withdrawal is low compared to peers, water conservation is a key issue for some of our stakeholders and a higher profile issue for Halma due to our water analysis and treatment companies.
 Companies in high water stress areas are expected to take measures to reduce water consumption, for example by installing water efficient taps and low-flow toilets, monitoring water usage and setting usage targets.